2D score based estimation of heterogeneous treatment effects: Experiments

-\\ \textbf{Scenario 2.} We now add some interaction terms to the propensity and prognostic models in Scenario 1, while keeping the set-ups of the covariate $X$, the response $Y$, the true treatment effect $\tau^*$ and the error term $\epsilon$ unchanged.
-We set $d = 10$ and $n = 3000$ in this case.
+where $\beta^e$ and $\beta^p$ are randomly generated from $\mathcal{U}[-1,1]^d$ in each iteration. \\ \\ \textbf{Scenario 2.} We now add some interaction and non-linear terms to the propensity and prognostic models in Scenario 1, while keeping the set-ups of the covariate $X$, the response $Y$, the true treatment effect $\tau^*$ and the error term $\epsilon$ unchanged.
+We set $d = 10$ and $n = 5000$ in this case.

-\\ \textbf{Scenario 3.} Similar to Scenario 2, we add some nonlinear terms to the model in Scenario 1, with $d = 10$ and $n=3000$, as follows:

-\\ \textbf{Scenario 4.} In this case, we define the true treatment effect with a more complicated piecewise constant structure over the 2d grid, under the same model used in Scenario 1, with $d = 10$ and $n =3000$:
+Again for each simulation, $\beta^e$ and $\beta^p$ are randomly generated from $\mathcal{U}[-1,1]^d$. \\ \\ \textbf{Scenario 3.} In this case, we define the true treatment effect with a more complicated piecewise constant structure over the 2d grid, under the same model used in Scenario 1, with $d = 10$ and $n =5000$:

-\\ \textbf{Scenario 5.} Setting $d = 10$ and $n = 4000$, the data is generated as:
+\\ \textbf{Scenario 4.} Setting $d = 10$ and $n = 5000$, the data is generated as:

 where $\beta = (1,...,1)^\top \in \mathbb{R}^d$.
 Moreover, the treatment indicators for the simulations are such that $\sum_i Z_i = \lceil n/2\rceil$.
-By construction, the vector of treatment effects satisfies $\tau^* = 0$. \\ \\ \textbf{Scenario 6.} The data satisfies
+By construction, the vector of treatment effects satisfies $\tau^* = 0$. \\ \\ \textbf{Scenario 5.} The data satisfies